Delray Beach, Florida: Recent development

 Downtown Delray Beach has had a building boom since roughly 2003.
 Recent development reflects trends of New Urbanism downtown, and mansionization of waterfront property, sometimes creating pressures on Historic Districts and historic sites.
 New mixed-use development projects have recently been constructed, and more are planned, in the areas immediately north and south of Atlantic Avenue.
 To accommodate the anticipated growth the city has also built two new municipal parking garages.

 Drug recovery programs

 In 2007, an article in The New York Times labeled Delray Beach the drug recovery capital of the United States because it had one of the country's largest recovery communities and relative number of sober living houses.
-The local drug rehab industry has received mixed reviews from addiction experts and is considered a public nuisance by some residents and city officials.
+The local drug rehabilitation industry has received mixed reviews from addiction experts and is considered a public nuisance by some residents and city officials.
 Persistent complaints of health care fraud, insurance fraud, strain on public resources, and a perceived lack of adequate regulation and rehab facility inspections have received media coverage.
 In July 2017, several national news outlets, including The New York Times and NBC News, published investigative reports detailing fraud allegations within South Florida's billion-dollar drug rehab industry, focusing on Delray Beach's sober houses.
 At least 30 arrests for illegal "patient brokering" had been made between July 2016 and July 2017.